We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 If the notion of juicing a film canister with a flammable liquid leaves you a little shaken, yourself, then consider this alternative testing technique:

-Antacid tablets like Alka-Seltzer® are potent rocket propellant systems.
+Antacid tablets like Alka-Seltzer are potent rocket propellant systems.
 I kid you not.
-In addition to the antacid tablets, you will also need an empty 35mm film canister.
+In addition to the antacid tablets, you will also need an empty 35-millimeter film canister.
 These two items are your engine mount and propellant.
-Optionally, you can add a rolled paper tube that will snuggly and safely hold the engine (film canister).
+Optionally, you can add a rolled paper tube that will snugly and safely hold the engine (film canister).
 In my tests, I found that Fujifilm canisters are the best engines.

-Now, rather than adding two drops of a flammable liquid, add measured amounts of the antacid tablet + measured volumes of water and record the mass of the canister and the height attained by the flying canister.
+Now, rather than adding two drops of a flammable liquid, add measured amounts of the antacid tablet and measured volumes of water.
+Then record the mass of the canister and the height attained by the flying canister.
 You can apply these measurements to the same calculations used in the Piezo Popper Kit.
 Compare the results from a flammable canister’s flight versus an antacid-fueled voyage.